cggaurav/auto-label-github-issues/app/server/README.md

 ##

-API backend from which the model is served
+API backend from which the model is served.
+Experimented with ones below for "easy + cheap" deploys.

 ### Heroku Python Runtime